willr196/guardian-data-streaming/JV/events-platform.md

 Your project must meet the following criteria to be considered complete:

-1. The project must be **hosted** and publicly accessible (web or mobile).
+1. The project should feature a fully documented backend API application and an Android Studio project for the frontend app.
-2. The README must include:
+2. **README Documentation** should include:
    - A summary of the project
-     - you may consider recording a **video walkthrough** of your platform, highlighting key features.
-Host this video on a free platform (e.g., YouTube) and include a link in your README.
+     - (you may consider recording a **video walkthrough** of your platform, highlighting key features.
+Host this video on a free platform (e.g., YouTube) and include a link in your README.)
-   - Test account access details
-   - Clear instructions on how to run the project locally, including any setup steps (e.g., installing dependencies, setting up environment variables).
+   - Clear instructions on how to run the project locally, including setup steps (e.g., installing dependencies, any necessary API keys, database setup, configuring application properties and environment variables).
 3. Meet the [MVP requirements](#minimum-viable-product-mvp) outlined above.

 Failure to do this may result in the project being rejected.